MC-ViViT: Multi-branch Classifier-ViViT to detect Mild Cognitive Impairment in older adults using facial videos: Multi-branch Classifier-ViViT (MC-ViViT)

 \textbf{AD-CORRE(FD) Analysis}

 Intuitively, there are two ways to address the intra-class imbalance.
-Given a class, we assign trainable weight to each subject based on the frame numbers.
+Given a class, we assign trainable weight to each subject based on frame numbers.
 Or, we attribute different weights to positive and negative sequences within the same video.
 Either way, however, will stimulate more dispute and drive the problem complexity going exacerbation.

-One this condition, AD-CORRE(FD)'s intention is to ignore the frames-imbalanced issue and positive and negative sample problem, and to only focus on the classification task in mini-batch level.
+On this condition, AD-CORRE(FD)'s intention is to ignore the frames-imbalanced issue and the positive and negative sample problem and to only focus on the classification task at the mini-batch level.
 The intervention of AD-CORRE(FD) avoids the deeper conflict.
-In addition, AD-CORRE(FD) substantially decreases the computation complexity because it only analyzes the similarity between embeddings within the minibatch.
-It accumulatively collects the class distribution information from the previous batches to improve its adaptive weight.
-Calculating within the minibatch is also the reason that AD-CORRE(FD) benefits on detecting minority samples.
+In addition, AD-CORRE(FD) substantially decreases the computation complexity because it only analyzes the similarity between embeddings within the mini-batch.
+It accumulatively collects class distribution information from previous batches to improve its adaptive weight.
+Calculating within the mini-batch is also the reason that AD-CORRE(FD) benefits from detecting minority samples.